+Leukemia occurs when one of the blasts in the bone marrow mutates at some point in its development and becomes a leukemia cell.
 Leukemia cells do not mature into healthy functioning blood cells.
 They grow more quickly and live longer than normal blood cells.
 They divide and copy themselves to make more and more leukemia cells.
-Over time, the leukemia cells crowd out and suppress the development of normal healthy blood cells in the bone marrow.
-As a result, the body does not have enough healthy red blood cells, white blood cells and platelets.
-When this happens, the body's organs and tissues may not receive enough oxygen to work properly.
-Also, the body may not be able to fight infections or form blood clots when they are needed.
+Over time, the leukemia cells crowd out and stop the development of healthy blood cells in the bone marrow.
+When this happens, the body may not have enough red blood cells, white blood cells and/or platelets.